nozzlegear/gearworks-http/README.md

 The `this.sendRequest<T>` function returns a promise that can be awaited when using TypeScript or Babel, and will throw an `ApiError` when the server responds with a status code that isn't OK.

-### BaseClient.Constructor
+### BaseClient.constructor

 The abstract BaseClient class should be extended by your own custom API client classes.
-When extending the BaseClient, you need to call `super()` which accepts the following function:
+When extending the BaseClient, you need to call `super()` which accepts the following variables:

 |Variable|Type|Required|Description|Example|
 |--------|----|--------|-----------|-------|